For a personal reply to your question or

 Thank you--both you and Kay--for your service. ----Carol

-Reading Radioman is a shared experience for this grandfather and grandson.
+Reading Radioman is a shared experience for Kay and his grandson.
+See 4-11-10 comment below.

 May 14, 2010: Email from Mickey--Senoia, Georgia . . . .